Cleanup projects for Restoring rivers, lakes, and beaches is important as they are integral parts of our ecosystem.

 Restoring these waterbodies improves ecological health, air quality, and tourism, & also helps fight Climate change.

-Following Data Points highlight the need for Lake Cleanup, River Cleanup and Ocean Cleanup Restoration in India:
+Following Data Points highlight the need for Lake Cleanup Projects, River Cleanup and Ocean Cleanup Restoration in India:

-The Central Pollution Control Board (CPCB) in India reported that around 351 polluted river stretches on 323 rivers across the country.
-These polluted stretches were identified based on biochemical oxygen demand (BOD) levels, which indicate organic pollution.
-(Source: CPCB, 2023)
+The Central Pollution Control Board (CPCB) reported that approximately 351 polluted river stretches impact 323 rivers throughout India.
+Specifically, the analysis identified these polluted stretches by measuring biochemical oxygen demand (BOD) levels, which indicate organic pollution.
+For example, the most polluted rivers include the Ganga, Yamuna, Godavari, and Sabarmati, among others.
+Pollution from industrial waste, sewage, and agricultural runoff severely affects the Ganga.
+(Source: CPCB, 2023) - Lake Pollution:

 In India, rivers face severe pollution due to different factors, including industrial effluents, agricultural runoff, and untreated sewage.

-The Ganges, Yamuna, and other major rivers are heavily contaminated, posing significant health risks to millions who depend on them for drinking water and irrigation.
+The Ganges, Yamuna, and other major rivers are heavily contaminated.
+As a result, they pose significant health risks to millions who depend on them for drinking water and irrigation.
+Moreover, this contamination exacerbates the challenges faced by these communities.

-Around 70-75% of India’s municipal solid waste is currently managed inadequately or not at all, leading to environmental pollution and health hazards.
+Around 70-75% of India’s municipal solid waste is poorly managed, leading to significant environmental pollution and serious health hazards.

 Earth5R Working on River Clean up Project at Mithi River, Mumbai